ds-rants/ds-rants/posts/2025/2025_04_26_non-pessimization/non-pessimization.md

 Sorry, I am not sorry about the orthographic pun.

 Regardless, my inferior brainstem feels like babbling about a few videos by Casey Muratori on the excellent Youtube channel `Molly Rocket`, namely:

 - [The Philosophy Of Optimization](https://www.youtube.com/watch?v=pgoetgxecw8), and I strongly encourage to watch the full "Rfterm" episodes.
 - [Where Does Bad Code Come From?](https://youtu.be/7YpFGkG-u1w?si=qVWfQ-WoOnT0sRmj)
 - [Many Videos From The Software Quality Playlist](https://www.youtube.com/watch?v=Ge3aKEmZcqY&list=PLEMXAbCVnmY4JbNByvpgEzWsLRKVaF_pk)

 While Casey has quite a few hot takes, we will speak only here about the "optimization" part and not some other topics like: "Code is running much slower nowadays that it should".
-Mainly because I'm not a developer, and my very limited with compiled languages makes my rotten brain unable to grasp enough information to form a judgment here.
+Mainly because I'm not a developer, and my very limited experience with compiled languages makes my rotten brain unable to form a judgment here.

 The main conundrum is this: There is a finite upper limit for the optimization of a given piece of code but there is no lower limit to how slow and crappy you can make it.

+So bottom line, it is usually easier, faster, and more achievable to avoid putting garbage in the code rather than trying to optimize the shit out of it.
+Don't make things bad, m'kay?

 Not convinced?
 I'll give you a clear practical example to other moronic data scientists like me that have never seen the inside of a compiler.
 Look at BigQuery: this stuff is pure magic for processing Petabyte-scale datasets, with almost infinite scalability, and infinite parallelization.